Rain (entertainer): 2006–2007: Expansion outside Korea, Eternal Rain and Rain's Coming

-As part of his Rainy Day Tour, Rain held a two-day concert at the Theater at Madison Square Garden in New York City in February 2006.
+As part of his Rainy Day Tour, Rain held a two-day concert at The Theater at Madison Square Garden in New York City in February 2006.
 It was the largest concert by a Korean artist in the city at the time, attracting over 10,000 people, and was sold out within a matter of days.
 The concert featured appearances from Park Ji-yoon, as well as JoJo, P. Diddy and Omarion and was promoted by the Asian concert production company Rainstone Live.
 In April 2006, Rain was included in Time magazine's list of "100 Most Influential People in the World".
 Rain released his debut Japanese album, Eternal Rain on September 13, 2006, which peaked at number 14 on the Oricon Albums Chart.

 After his Japanese promotions, Rain followed up with the release of his fourth album, Rain's World on October 14, 2006.
 It was the 9th best-selling album of the year in South Korea, and a repackage of the album was released 2 months later.
 In support of the record, Rain held a free promotional concert at the Seoul World Cup Stadium one day prior to the album's release in front of 40,000 fans.
-He subsequently held his second concert tour titled the Rain's Coming World Tour, which began on December 15, 2006 at the Olympic Gymnastics Arena in Seoul.
+He subsequently held his second concert tour titled the Rain's Coming World Tour, which began on December 15, 2006, at the Olympic Gymnastics Arena in Seoul.
 It continued through 2007 to various parts of Asia, Australia, United States, and Canada and was well received.
-Rain performed two concert dates in Las Vegas, Nevada on December 23–24, 2006, held at The Colosseum at Caesars Palace for a total of 7,600 fans.
+Rain performed two concert dates in Las Vegas, Nevada, from December 23 to 24, 2006, held at The Colosseum at Caesars Palace for a total of 7,600 fans.

-In April 2007, Rain topped Time Magazine's online user poll, defeating Stephen Colbert by 100,000 votes; Colbert jokingly retaliated by producing a parody of Rain's music video for "Ways to Avoid the Sun" called "He's Singin' In Korean", and challenged Rain to a dance-off or a "cuddle-off", or a "spoon-off".
+In April 2007, Rain topped Time Magazine's online user poll, defeating Stephen Colbert by 100,000 votes; Colbert jokingly retaliated by producing a parody of Rain's music video for "How to Avoid the Sun" called "He's Singin' In Korean", and challenged Rain to a dance-off or a "cuddle-off", or a "spoon-off".
 He also made it into People's 2007 list of the "Most Beautiful People" in the world.
 In a press release, Rain stated that he was honored to be on the list, and also noted that it will be a great boost to his efforts to raise his public awareness in the United States.
 On May 25, 2007, Rain became the first Korean artist to hold a concert at the Tokyo Dome, which attracted nearly 40,000 attendees.
 Later that year, Rain left JYP Entertainment to start his own company, J. Tune Entertainment, but still retains his collaborative relationship with Park Jin-young.
 On May 5, 2008, Rain appeared in a surprise guest segment at the end of The Colbert Report, and proceeded to engage Colbert in a dance-off on a Dance Dance Revolution machine.